Immigration Health Surcharge (IHS): The Complete Guide to UK Visa Healthcare Fees

 Example 6: In-Country FLR(M) Extension, 2 Years 6 Months

 A family of four on a five-year Skilled Worker visa pays £18,110 in IHS before a single application form is submitted.
-That is more than the visa fee, priority service, and legal fees combined.
-Factor this in from day one, not as an afterthought the week before you submit.
+Factor this in from day one.

 IHS portal charged you the wrong amount?

-Dependants charged for the route maximum, not your actual grant length, is the most common portal error.
-We help applicants and sponsors recover overpayments before they disappear into the UKVI backlog.
+Dependants charged for the route maximum rather than your actual grant length is one of the most common portal issues.

 Who Must Pay the Immigration Health Surcharge?

-In short, if you are applying to stay in the UK for more than six months on a temporary route, you will almost certainly pay IHS.
-The list below covers the major categories, with the misconceptions that cost people money listed separately.
+If you are applying to stay in the UK for more than six months on a temporary route, you will almost certainly pay IHS.

 Routes Where IHS is Mandatory

-• Skilled Worker, Scale-up, and Global Business Mobility applicants and their dependants
+• Skilled Worker, Scale-up, and Global Business Mobility applicants and dependants

-• Student and Child Student visa applicants and their dependants
+• Student and Child Student visa applicants and dependants

 • Graduate visa applicants